oscar-besga-panel/JedisExtraUtils/index.md

 If you want to use Redis and java library Jedis to control resources and locks between threads and processes, take a look into this library.
 It contains the next distributed synchronization classes:

-- Locks
+- :lock: Locks
-- Semaphores
+- :traffic_light: Semaphores
-- CountDownLatch
+- :construction: CountDownLatch